covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 we just check if they are zero (in which case an individual will not have contacts) or larger than zero (in which case she will meet all people in her group).
-These model functions can be used to turn recurrent contact models on and off or to implement that school classes only meet on weekdays, make sick individuals stay home...
+These model functions can be used to turn recurrent contact models on and off or to implement that school classes only meet on weekdays, make sick individuals stay home, etc..

 .. _assort_by: